julien-arino/R-for-modellers/index.md

 ## R for modellers

 These are slides, code and links to videos related to the use of the `R` programming language.
-This information is mainly geared towards mathematical modellers.
-However, you will also find this useful if you are registered in one of the courses I teach at the University of Manitoba in which I require coding.
+This information is mainly geared towards mathematical modellers but may be useful to others.
+You will also find this useful if you are registered in one of the courses I teach at the University of Manitoba in which I require `R` coding, with some of the lectures being required reading/viewing in particular for [MATH 2740 (Mathematics of Data Science)](https://julien-arino.github.io/math-of-data-science/) students.

-On the [GitHub version](https://github.com/julien-arino/R-for-modellers/) of the page, you have access to all the files.
-You can also download the entire repository by clicking the buttons on the left.
-(You can also of course clone this repo, but you will need to do that from the GitHub version of the site.)
+All files are available on the [GitHub version](https://github.com/julien-arino/R-for-modellers/) of the page.
 Feel free to use the material in these slides or in the folders.
 If you find this useful, I will be happy to know.
-Slides are produced mostly using [Marp](https://marp.app/), with a few using other systems (\LaTeX, Sweave, Rmarkdown, etc.).
+Slides are produced mostly using [Marp](https://marp.app/), with a few using other systems (LaTeX, Sweave, Rmarkdown, etc.).

 ### "Vignettes"